cnshingledecker/Dday/README.md

 #### Parallelization

 How to run this: mpiexec -n (num_processors) (how you would run any other python file).
-Example: "mpiexec -n 4 python3 baragiola_generalized_parallel.py".
+Example: `mpiexec -n 4 python3 baragiola_generalized_parallel.py`.
 Make sure the value you use for num_processors in the command line has the same value as the same-named variable in baragiola_generalized_parallel.py, and if you run compareOptimizations.py, which runs the original, generalized, and parallel/generalized scripts, you must change num_processors in the command line argument that runs the generalized/parallel baragiola script.

 If you want to run this with different input and output files, you need to overwrite the contents of the following files:
 1. photo_processes.dat, with the same conditions specified in (7) under the 'Generalization' header above.